 What I think was beautiful for the people of Samaria to see was this person, Simon, that they’ve viewed at least having some power of God or is an angel of God or possesses the power of God, is they watched him bow and submit to the one true God and to follow in baptism.
 Some scholars will debate whether or not Simon’s conversion was real and true.
 But at least on the surface, what we see was that he believed, he was baptized, and he followed Philip in some type of an apparent discipleship journey.
 So, there’s some question there.
 The point here is that we have to be careful what we’re tied to.
 The unstoppable mission of God will take you to hard places.
 It will cause you to do hard things.
 And, the unstoppable mission of God requires that we walk in teamwork.

 3. Confirmed Mission

-You see this mission that Phillip started where he took the good news and proclaimed the gospel of Jesus Christ and the Kingdom of God to the people of Samaria.
-The apostles back in Jerusalem started to hear wind of this and they sent Peter and John to go check this out.
+You see this mission that Phillip started where he took the good news and proclaimed the Gospel of Jesus Christ and the Kingdom of God to the people of Samaria.
+The apostles back in Jerusalem started to catch wind of this, and they sent Peter and John to go check this out.
 Peter and John were two of the guys that were around the table that had commissioned Philip to do service and ministry for God.
 Here they come to confirm what had happened.

 14 When the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them.
 15 After they went down there, they prayed for them so the Samaritans might receive the Holy Spirit because he had not yet come down on any of them.
 16 (They had only been baptized in the name of the Lord Jesus.)
 17 Then Peter and John laid their hands on them, and they received the Holy Spirit.